-A key provision of the policy is that when a department recommends a concurrent academic appointment for a trainee, it is essential that the training program of the candidate not be compromised and that there be a clear and documented distinction between his or her assignment as a trainee and his or her duties as an attending physician appointed as a Clinical Instructor.
-If your department has submitted a Clinical Instructor appointment for a candidate who will also be a non-ACGME Resident or Fellow, please review the policy below.
+A key provision of the policy is that when a department recommends a concurrent academic appointment for a trainee, it is essential that the training program of the candidate not be compromised and that there be a clear and documented distinction between his or her assignment as a trainee and his or her duties as an attending physician appointed as a Clinical Scholar.
+If your department has submitted a Clinical Scholar appointment for a candidate who will also be a non-ACGME Resident or Fellow, review the policy below.
 If the submitted recommendation needs modification, please contact Jessica Salas-Mendonca or Ashley Klein.

 3.2.E.3.
-Specific/Supplemental Criteria for Clinical Instructors
+Specific/Supplemental Criteria for Clinical Scholars

-Appointment as Clinical Instructor of (Subject)
+Appointment as Clinical Scholar of (Subject)

-Individuals appointed as Clinical Instructors will have completed their clinical training; this rank typically will be the first appointment for someone finishing that training.
+Individuals appointed as Clinical Scholars will have completed their clinical training; this rank typically will be the first appointment for someone finishing that training.
 They should have demonstrated exceptional qualities and promise to become outstanding clinicians and clinical teachers.
 If these individuals have not had formal teaching experience, they should have demonstrated a commitment to develop the skills necessary for outstanding teaching.
 They must have demonstrated excellence or promise of excellence in a combination of clinical performance and clinical teaching appropriate to the programmatic need upon which the appointment will be based.
 The initial term of appointment is up to three years.

 a) There is no curriculum associated with the candidate’s role and responsibilities;